Los Cazadores: Primera Busqueda: Background and composition

 Prior to the album's release, many of the featured artist had already established themselves as some of the best in the genre.
-Tito "El Bambino" had made a name for himself while apart of the duo Hector & Tito.
+Tito "El Bambino" had made a name for himself while a part of the duo Hector & Tito.
 Before splitting in 2003, the duo won a Latin Billboard Music Award for "Latin Rap Album of the Year" for their 2002 effort A La Reconquista.

 Tego Calderón, referred to by David Jeffries as "one of the foremost ambassadors of the reggaetón genre", had debuted with El Abayarde in 2003.
 The album was a commercial success managing 50,000 copies in its first month.
 In 2004, he followed the album up with El Enemy De Los Guasíbiri, "a punchier, more hectic, more street-level affair".

 Yaga & Mackie formed in 2001 and appeared on various compilation albums before releasing their debut album Sonando Diferente (2002).
 Zion & Lennox, as a duo, released one studio album, Motivando a la Yal (2004).
 The album peaked at number thirty-two and number thirteen on the Billboard Latin Albums and Billboard Latin Pop Albums, respectively.
 The special edition re-release proved more successful, reaching number ten on the Billboard Latin Albums chart.
 The album was well received by critics, with Evan Gutierrez of AllMusic calling it a "landmark album" and "one of the albums that artists will refer to in years to come as one of the records that shaped reggaeton and its future".